SAFCSP-Team/car-decision-tree-project/README.md

 - [ ] Test case 2.

       System: Would you like the SEDAN car type?
-      User: No
-      System: Would you like the SUV car type?
-      User: No
-      System: Would you like the SPORTS car type?
       User: Yes
       System: Are you willing to spend more than 60000?
       User: No